Hudson River Expeditions ready to paddle

 Depending on water temperatures and weather, Grahn estimates that Hudson River Expeditions will operate through the end of October.
 They will be closed on Tuesdays and Wednesdays although private events and custom tours can be booked then.
 The supporting cast includes eight employees — two land staff and six instructor/guides.

 Hudson River Expeditions is a member of the American Canoe Association, which provides education related to all aspects of paddling including safety and instruction.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.